Need Help? Give us a call.

 The liquidation value asset-based business valuation method operates with a sort of urgency that other business valuation methods don’t necessarily take into account.

-The first thing a Shark Tank contestant does when they come on the show is to tell the sharks how much of an investment they want and what percentage of their company they are willing to give up in exchange.
+The first thing a “Shark Tank” contestant does when they come on the show is tell the sharks how much of an investment they’re seeking, and what percentage of their company they’re willing to give up in exchange.
 In that very moment, they are valuing their business.

 Notice the sharks immediately write something on their pads.
 Although viewers never see their pads, it’s likely that, in most cases, they’re writing down the valuation at 100%.

 The math here is simple: Divide the amount desired by the percentage offered, and you have the business valuation at 100%.
 So if you ask for $250,000 in exchange for 25% of your business, then you’re valuing your business at $1 million.
 And with that simple statement, you’ve performed a mini business valuation right on the spot.

 Still, if you’re using the ROI approach to business valuation to seek investors or buyers, you’ll still need to convince those investors or buyers of this valuation.
 Here’s what the sharks need to know in the end:

 All of these questions will inform an ROI-based business valuation.
 If you want to learn more about this business valuation method, watch the short video posted below.

 The three business valuation methods we mentioned above are important umbrella approaches to understand.
 But as we also mentioned, there are several ways to approach small business valuation, and what works for one business may not work for yours.

 Because we always favor more knowledge over less, here are a few additional business valuation methods you might want to learn:

 Now that you have a basic understanding of the seven major business valuations, which business valuation method will you choose for your situation?